Joshua Sends Spies to Jericho

 The basic answer must be that going to her house and revealing themselves as spies were key elements of their strategy.
 Israelite scouts could see from a distance that a harlot lodged near the city gate.
 As we will learn later in the chapter, a scarlet cord advertising her business often hung outside her window on the city wall.
 Joshua and the men chosen to attempt the risky job of penetrating the city must have decided that the safest course was to go straight to this woman’s house.
 In that way, they would meet as few people as possible and minimize the danger of being recognized as Israelites.
 They must have learned Canaanite speech well enough to converse with Rahab.
 Still, speaking and dressing and behaving exactly like city residents or traveling Canaanites was an impossible task, so the scheme was to hurry through the gate and into the woman’s house as fast as possible.
 As it was, despite all their precautions, they did not escape detection.

 The plan adopted by Joshua and his men had another obvious advantage.
 The harlot’s house was the best place to do spying.
 Because of her trade, giving her frank conversation with many of the most important men in the city, she herself was a good source of useful information.
-Moreover, the rooftop of her lodgings on the city wall was ideally positioned to give the spies a good view of the city.
-From there they could assess both the strength of its protective fortress and the number of its defenders.
+Moreover, the rooftop of her lodgings on the city wall was ideally positioned to give the spies a good view of at least the outer defenses of the city.
+There they would have a clearer picture of the barriers to be overcome.

 Yet another consideration when mapping out their tactics was possible escape routes.
 From a distance they could see that Rahab’s window in the wall was an easy way to leave the city under the cover of darkness.